dvidelabs/flatcc/README.md

 assert in debug or behave undefined in release builds following out of bounds access.
 This also applies to related string operations.

+The FlatBuffers schema uses the following scalar types: `ubyte`, `byte`, `ushort`, `short, uint`, `int`, `ulong`, and `long` to represent unsigned and signed integer types of length 8, 16, 32, and 64 respectively.
+The schema syntax has been updated to also support the type aliases `uint8`, `int8`, `uint16`, `int16`, `uint32`, `int32`, `uint64`, `int64` to represent the same basic types.
+Likewise, the schema uses the types `float` and `double` to represent IEEE-754 binary32 and binary64 floating point formats where the updated syntax also supports the type aliases `float32` and `float64`.

+The C interface uses the standard C types such as uint8 and double to represent scalar types and this is unaffected by the schema type name used, so the schema vector type `[float64]` is represented as `flatbuffers_double_vec_t` the same as `[double]` would be.

+Note that the C standard does not guarantee that the C types `float` and `double` are represented by the IEEE-754 binary32 single precision format and the binary64 double precision format respectively, although they usually are.
+If this is not the case FlatCC cannot work correctly with FlatBuffers floating point values.
+(If someone really has this problem, it would be possible to fix).

 ## Endianness